amikrop/django-paste/docs/fields.rst

    :type: boolean
    :default: *from settings*

-   Whether the title of the snippet should be included in its highlight view.
+   Whether the title of the snippet should be included in its full highlight view.

 .. confval:: private